biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 #### Interpretation

-This gives us a quick visual overview of what we saw earlier: PC1 is *by far* the most important, and PC4 doesn't do much at all.
-PC3 may still be worth plotting but "luckily" we have a decent gap between PC2 and PC3, such that a plot of the first two PCs will be a very logical choice.
+This gives us a quick visual overview of the importance of the PCs: PC1 is *by far* the most important, and PC4 doesn't do much at all.
+(PCs are always ordered by the amount of variation they explain, with PC1 explaining most.)

 </div>